Skip to main content

 • Validate the caller or sender.

-Email is not a secure method of transmitting personal information.
 If you initiate a transaction and want to provide your personal or financial information through an organization’s website, look for indicators that the site is secure, such as a lock icon on the browser’s status bar or a URL for a website that begins “https:” (the “s” stands for “secure”).
 Unfortunately, no indicator is foolproof; some phishers have forged security icons.
+Validate the URL for the site.

 • Review credit card and bank account statements as soon as you receive them.